Is your ERP system in direct conflict with your Lean Journey?

 Key Lean Capabilities:

-Take a whole system perspective with a seamlessly integrated business platform that streamlines flow between all functions – from quoting to shipping.
-Massively reduce non-value creating activities and transactions by capturing data once and leveraging it across value streams.
-Standardize processes and enable Kaizen improvements with version control – and more easily sustain improvements globally.
+Gain visibility into your end to end processes with a business systems platform that streamlines flow between all functions of your organization.
+Reduce non-value creating activities and transactions by capturing data once and leveraging it across value streams.
+Standardize processes and enable kaizen improvements with version control – and more easily sustain improvements globally.

 Key Lean Capabilities: